-Anna van Duijvenvoorde is an assistant professor in the unit Developmental and Educational Psychology of the Institute of Psychology at Leiden University.
+Anna van Duijvenvoorde is an associate professor in the unit Developmental and Educational Psychology of the Institute of Psychology at Leiden University.

 Anna van Duijvenvoorde is an assistant professor at Leiden University, where she is a senior investigator in the Brain & Development Research Center.
 She obtained her PhD cum laude at the University of Amsterdam in 2013, after visiting Columbia University and the Sackler Institute for Developmental Psychobiology in New York.
 Her work focused on learning from positive and negative feedback signals and risk taking across adolescence.
 She did her post-doctoral fellowship at Leiden University, studying developmental changes in brain functional connectivity and decision-making under uncertainty.
 She continued as an assistant professor in 2014.
 In 2016, she obtained an Open Research Area grant in an European collaborative project to study social learning.
 Her work combines the perspective of learning from, for, and about other people, particularly during the adolescent life phase.
 She specializes using techniques of developmental cognitive neuroscience, behavioral computational modeling and longitudinal measurements.